How To Budget At University

 A term at university is 3 months (12 weeks long) so:

-That gives you your weekly budget and how much you’ve got extra to spend on those non-essential things each week.
+That gives you your weekly budget and how much extra you have to spend on non-essential things each week.
 If you want a monthly budget, just divide by 3 instead.

 Here’s an example: